a2110560/LineBOT/Readme.md

 + Needs to edit your userid in config/config.yaml
 + Create a line bot account with [line developers](https://developers.line.biz/zh-hant/)
 + Enabled webhook and add the bot to your line account.
++ needs to edit channel_access_token and channel_secret in config.yaml

 # Installation